Richard Wilbur

 Richard Purdy Wilbur (March 1, 1921 – October 14, 2017) was an American poet and literary translator.
-One of the foremost poets of his generation, Wilbur's work, composed primarily in traditional forms, was marked by its wit, charm, and gentlemanly elegance.
+One of the foremost poets of the World War II generation, Wilbur's work, often employing rhyme, and composed primarily in traditional forms, was marked by its wit, charm, and gentlemanly elegance.
+He was acclaimed in his youth as the heir to Robert Frost, translated the verse dramas of Moliere, Corneille, and Racine into rhymed English, collaborated with Leonard Bernstein as the lyricist for the opera Candide, and in his old age acted, particularly through his role in the annual West Chester University Poetry Conference, as a mentor to the younger poets of the New Formalist movement.
 He was appointed the second Poet Laureate Consultant in Poetry to the Library of Congress in 1987 and received the Pulitzer Prize for Poetry twice, in 1957 and 1989.

 Early years

 Wilbur was born in New York City on March 1, 1921, and grew up in North Caldwell, New Jersey.
 In 1938 he graduated from Montclair High School, where he worked on the school newspaper.
-He graduated from Amherst College in 1942 and served in the United States Army from 1943 to 1945 during World War II.
+At Amherst College, he also displayed his "ample literary gifts" as one of the "sharpest" reporters for the college newspaper, edited by upperclassman Robert Morgenthau.
+After graduation in 1942, he served in the United States Army from 1943 to 1945 during World War II.
 He attended graduate school at Harvard University.
 Wilbur taught at Wellesley College, then Wesleyan University for two decades and at Smith College for another decade.
-At Wesleyan he was instrumental in founding the award-winning poetry series of the University Press.
-He received two Pulitzer Prizes for Poetry and taught at Amherst College as late as 2009.
-He was on the editorial board of the literary magazine The Common, based at Amherst College.
+At Wesleyan he was instrumental in founding the award-winning poetry series of the Wesleyan University Press.
+He received two Pulitzer Prizes for Poetry and taught at Amherst College as late as 2009, where he also served on the editorial board of the literary magazine The Common.